 This article was written by Amanda Rose Newton, a freelance writer and Garden Reviewer for The Spruce.
 As an entomologist and certified horticulture professional, she delights in personally testing out the products (and manages to convince a few Northern friends to test a few, too).

-To make this list, Amanda Rose used each product on equal-size swatches of lawn, following manufacturer instructions.
+To make this list, Newton used each product on equal-size swatches of lawn, following manufacturer instructions.
 At the end of a 3-week period, she noted grass color, weed presence, and vigor.
 She also factored additional measures, such as cost and ease of use, into her decisions.